bryantwells/show-arena/README.md

 🔗[Show Are.na](https://bryantwells.github.io/show-arena)

 **What Is It**
-Show Are.na is built on top of the Are.na API, formatting a given channel's content into a lightweight slideshow.
+Show Are.na is built on top of the [Are.na API](http://dev.are.na), formatting a given channel's content into a lightweight slideshow.

 **Why Is It**
-As research accumulates within a channel on the Are.na platform — this tool may be used as an aid in the presentation/articulation of a central idea.
+As research accumulates within a channel on [Are.na](http://www.are.na) — this tool can be used to  aid the presentation/articulation of a central idea.

 **To Do**
 * [x] Navigate with keyboard (l/r)